netbox-community/go-netbox/docs/DataSourceRequest.md

 ### NewDataSourceRequest

-`func NewDataSourceRequest(name string, type_ DataSourceTypeValue, sourceUrl string, ) *DataSourceRequest`
+`func NewDataSourceRequest(name string, type_ DataSourceRequestType, sourceUrl string, ) *DataSourceRequest`

 NewDataSourceRequest instantiates a new DataSourceRequest object This constructor will assign default values to properties that have it defined,